-Trimethoprim sufamethoxazole (sulfa) is a broad spectrum antibiotic with excellent activity against most gram negative organisms, Staphylococci infections, pneumonia, and coccidiosis in chickens.
+Trimethoprim sufamethoxazole (Bactrim) is a broad spectrum antibiotic with excellent activity against most gram negative organisms, Staphylococci infections, pneumonia, and coccidiosis in chickens.
 The sulfa class of antibiotics work by depriving the bacteria of the folic acid they need without interfering with the folic acid available to the host.
 The sulfa or “sulfonamide” class of antibiotics has earned a special place in history as the very first antibiotics ever developed and for the first time in human history domination over bacterial infection became readily feasible.

 Form: The drug comes available as 125 mg, 250 mg, or 500 mg tablets and oral suspension.